BCHC staff with child and parent image

 It has been more than 10 working days and I have not received my medication, what should I do?

-Please contact the relevant centre processing your prescription request on the email or telephone numbers above and we will look into this for you.
+Please contact the relevant centre processing your prescription request by email or telephone and we will look into this for you.

 I need a medication increase/change, what should I do?